Rodón's pitching, Flores' hitting lift Giants past A's 8-2 – KION546

 UP NEXT

 Athletics RHP Paul Blackburn (2-0, 1.80) faces San Francisco on Tuesday for the first time since beating the Giants in 2017.
-The Giants plan to use an opener.
+LHP Sam Long (0-0, 0.00) will open for San Francisco in his third start of the season.

 More AP MLB: https://apnews.com/tag/MLB and https://twitter.com/AP_Sports